Click Here To Download Our App!

 Lisa is the Communications Coordinator at Trinity, managing e-mail, social media, Sunday bulletins, and volunteer coordination.

-Lisa delights in her five adult children.
+Lisa delights in her growing family.
 She also loves getting to know members and new visitors to the church.
 Stop in and say hello!

 Vestry